MicrosoftLearningKoreanLab/AZ-203KR-DevelopingSolutionsforMicrosoftAzure/Instructions/Labs/AZ-203_03_lab_ak.md

     }
     ```

-1. Within the **AddProductToCartAsync** method, add the following blocks of code to get the current value from a key, create a new list if one does not already exists, add the product to the list, and then store the list as the new value for the key in the database.
+1. Within the **AddProductToCartAsync** method, add the following blocks of code to get the current value from a key, create a new list if one does not already exists, add the product to the list, and then store the list as the new value for the key in the database:

     ```
     RedisValue result = await _database.StringGetAsync(uniqueIdentifier);